mapbox/ios-sdk-examples/DEPLOYMENT.md

 ## Notes

+- Make sure you've set these two environment variables: `MATCH_REPO` and `MATCH_USER`
 - Fastlane Match information can be found in your password manager under "Fastlane Match Repo".
 - Only regenerate Fastlane Match certificates and profiles using the "Apple Machine User".
 - Do not commit any changes that might happen during deployment — version bumps happen automatically based on TestFlight status and do not depend on local state.